Usage¶

 mask on the application.
 When a process mask is set, the default behaviour is to use only one thread

-available in the mask is not allowed.
-Using --pika:threads=all
+cores available in the mask is not allowed.
+Using all

-The process mask can explicitly be ignored with the option --pika:ignore-process-mask
+The process mask can explicitly be ignored with the environment variable

-) representing the process mask to use.
-The mask can also be set with the environment variable
+mask set on the process can explicitly be overridden with the environment variable

 PIKA_PROCESS_MASK